 The majority of subsidised training is currently managed through demand-driven funding arrangements under the Queensland Government’s

 Annual VET Investment Plan.
-This enables the government to respond to evolving training and skilling needs, as identified by industry.
+The plan enables the government to respond to evolving training and skilling needs, as identified by industry.

 Queensland Training Subsidies List contains the qualifications and skill sets that attract a government subsidy, while the

 User Choice Qualification and Price List details subsidised apprenticeship and traineeship qualifications.
 Both lists contain training applicable to the disability sector workforce, including the

 Certificate III in Individual Support – the starting point for many, but not all, community services industry employees.